knifecake/steady-queue/README.md

 - Steady Queue provides dashboards that integrate with the Django admin site and are roughly equivalent to [mission_control-jobs][mission_control-jobs], but without requiring an external dependency.
-- Command-based recurring tasks (ie, those defined by passing code directly to the task schedule) are not supported in Steady Queue.
+- Command-based recurring tasks (i.e., those defined by passing code directly to the task schedule) are not supported in Steady Queue.
 Considering the ease with which a function can be scheduled as a periodic task, it is unlikely this will ever be supported, but we've kept the database column for compatibility.